acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 {% include image.html url="/assets/wr/110/8.jpeg" %}
 </div>

 You'll notice that the Lomograflok doesn't sit flush yet.
 That's because the Graflok mount "standard" requires two ridges for alignment, and that means we need to add indentations to match these.
-There's a wide one (19.5mm) right on the left edge, a space (18.5mm), followed by a thin one (2mm).
+There's a wide one (19.5mm) on the left edge, then a space (18.5mm), followed by a thin one (2mm).
 I marked them out and then (carefully) went at the body with a Dremel (a coarse metal file will do, but will take much longer), until the Lomograflok sat flush.
 Remember to use a fine file to get the new indentations down smooth as well.

 <div style="text-align:center">
 {% include image.html url="/assets/wr/110/9.jpeg" %}